Updated: April 24, 2026

 4. Warm summers with mild winters

-Portugal is a popular EU country for foreign nationals due to its sunny climate.
+The main perk of expat life in Portugal is the sunny climate.
 Every year, Portugal gets about 300 days of sunshine.
 While winters are mild, summers are warm, particularly in the south.

 The Algarve is known for its warm summers and very mild winters, perfect for those who prefer sunny weather.
 Lisbon and Porto generally experience hot, dry summers and short, rainy winters.

-The warmest season in Portugal lasts from around mid-June to late September, with daily average temperatures exceeding 25 degrees Celsius (78 degrees F).
-These months are also the sunniest and bring with them a lot of outdoor activities like water sports and golf.
+The warmest season in Portugal lasts from around mid-June to late September, with daily average temperatures exceeding 25 °C (78 °F).
+These months are also the sunniest and bring many outdoor activities, such as water sports and golf.

 5. Excellent public and private healthcare